 He handles the most complex legal and medical issues and knows how to build the strongest case on his clients’ behalf.
 And just as importantly, he is acutely aware that the clients in his law practice are often under great stress and are worried about what the future holds for them and their family.
 That is why he communicates closely with his clients about the handling of their case so that they understand what they can expect and keeps them informed as the case proceeds.
 He will take a case to trial if in consultation with his clients it becomes clear that the defendants and their insurance carriers have not made a reasonable settlement offer.
 His respect within the legal community is due to his skill and his record of successes for his clients.

-To schedule your free confidential consultation with Charles Scholle for your defective medical device case, please contact us online, send an email or call locally to 770-717-5100 or toll-free anytime to 866-972-5287.
+To schedule your free confidential consultation with Charles Scholle for your defective medical device case, please contact us online, or call locally to 770-717-5100 or toll-free anytime to 866-972-5287.

 To learn more information about what you can expect when we represent you or your family member, please visit: How a Personal Injury Case is Handled.